Start painting patio slabs to give a fresh new look to your outdoor space

 Are there any downsides to painting patio slabs?

-If you want to give your patio a quick refresh, then painting is definitely the most economical option.
-Plus, it will cost considerably less than what a new patio cost will amount to if you have new slabs laid.
+If you want to give your patio a quick refresh, painting is definitely the most economical option.
+New patio costs can be expensive.

 Painting patio slabs also gives you the option to change the colour of your patio when you feel like it.
 This is something you can’t do with an unpainted patio.

-However, it's important to bear in mind that a painted patio won't last as long as a well-laid and well-maintained patio which can last for decades.
-It’s a balancing act between a short-term solution or a long-term fix, and only you can decide what's best for your outdoor space.
+However, it's important to remember that a painted patio won't last as long as a well-laid and well-maintained patio, which can last for decades.
+It’s a balancing act between a short-term solution and a long-term fix, and only you can decide what's best for your outdoor space.

 Get the Homebuilding & Renovating Newsletter